zaczap/bios201/Workshop1/README.md

 ## Marking PCR duplicates and performing base quality recalibration

 When we call variants, we want to make sure we have good evidence that the alternate allele exists and isn't noise.
 If PCR duplicates are present, we may artificially think that we have a lot of evidence for an alternate allele that is really just the original same DNA fragment that has been over-amplified.
-We also want to take into account the quality which which each base was sequenced, since a low quality base should intuitively be poor evidence for a variant but a high quality base is good evidence.
+We also want to take into account the quality of sequencing for each base, since a low quality base should intuitively be poor evidence for a variant but a high quality base is good evidence.

 We use a tool here called Picard which is a piece of software with many useful functions that you can learn about [here](https://broadinstitute.github.io/picard/) or by running the help command: